lizmat/MoarVM-Bytecode/doc/bytecode-7.md

     |    32-bit unsigned integer                              |
     +---------------------------------------------------------+

+From version 7 and up, an additional 16-bit unsigned integer value is added if the category mask bitfield has bit 0x01000 set.

 From version 4 and up, this is followed by a static lexical values table.
 Each entry is as follows: